Verenigd/crow/Documentation.md

 ## File format
 The file works as such:

-    - Entry keys and values are seprated by a `:`
+    - Entry keys and values are seprated by a ':'
     - Entries are separated by a new lines
+    - Containers start and end with ':'
+    - Null entries cannot exists

 ```
 ISO: AT